Bio of Toronto artist, author, and seer Monica Bodirsky

 Her fine art and writing have appeared in galleries and publications such as A Romani Women's Anthology: Spectrum of the Blue Water, Writing the Roma, Cartomancer magazine, the Lonely Planet Travel Guide: Toronto, Spiral Nature Magazine, and various blogs and journals.
 She works as sessional faculty at OCAD University teaching sustainability and design, as well as drawing to Material Art and Design Program students.
 She was a 2015 nominee for the BLG Faculty Award for Equity which recognizes distinctive and outstanding work in teaching, pedagogy, research or creative work and service.
 In 2018 she was invited to speak as a pagan delegate and panelist at the Parliament of the World’s Religions.

-Bodirsky is a first generation Canadian of Scandinavian, Northern European Germanic, Eastern Slavic and Romani descent who identifies as a rootworking witch.
+Bodirsky is a first generation Canadian of Scandinavian, Germanic, Eastern European and Romani descent who identifies as a rootworking witch who practices ancestral veneration.
 She currently resides in Toronto with her husband Allan.
 When not reading for clients, creating artwork or writing, she is communing in the ‘conjure cabin.’